 2-day teacher strike over in West Virginia: School to resume

 CHARLESTON, W.Va.
-(AP) — Unions for West Virginia teachers have ended their two-day strike after lawmakers did not act on a doomed, broad-based education bill.
+(AP) — Unions for West Virginia teachers ended their two-day strike Wednesday night after lawmakers did not act on a doomed, broad-based education bill.

-Leaders of three unions representing teachers and school service personnel said classrooms would be reopening statewide starting Thursday.
-Their announcement came late Wednesday after the controversial bill was effectively killed by lawmakers.
+Leaders of three unions representing teachers and school service personnel said at a news conference that classrooms would reopen statewide on Thursday.

 According to legislative rules, a lawmaker who voted to table the bill had until Wednesday to ask to have the vote reconsidered.
 The House adjourned until Thursday without such a move being made.